Deedara26/Deedara26/README.md

 - 👋 Hi, I’m @Deedara26
 - 👀 I’m interested in learning programming
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on some existing project
+- 💞️ I’m looking to collaborate on some existing projects
 - 📫 How to reach me deeabilkarim@gmail.com

 <!---